Canada is struggling to deport its last known Nazi suspect

 During the war, Oberlander served as an interpreter for a roving Nazi death squad that killed at least 20,000 people in the eastern occupied territories.
-Canada first stripped him of his citizenship 20 years ago for concealing those activities from immigration authorities.
-Now, prosecutors are in a race against time to deport the 97-year-old, whose removal case is the country’s last dating to the Second World War.
+Canada stripped him of his citizenship 20 years ago for concealing those activities from immigration authorities.
+Now, prosecutors are in a race against time to deport the 97-year-old, whose removal case is the country’s last dating to World War II.

-Next week, Oberlander’s legal battle will enter a new — and potentially final — phase, when the Federal Court of Canada holds a hearing on his motion to end the deportation proceedings because of an “abuse of process.”
+On Tuesday, Oberlander’s legal battle enters a new — and potentially final — phase, when the Federal Court of Canada holds a hearing on his motion to end the deportation proceedings because of an “abuse of process.”

 Oberlander claims he was conscripted and never killed anyone.
 He says he spent his time doing menial tasks such as shining officers’ boots and guarding grain barges.
 He has never been charged with a crime.